 Severe infestations require blood transfusions.
 You don’t want that to happen.
 Make sure your dog receives flea and tick prevention year-round.

-Ticks carry disease (referred to as tick-borne diseases).
+Ticks carry diseases (referred to as tick-borne diseases).
 A single tick bite is enough to transmit the infection to your dog.
 Even worse, those same ticks can bite and infect YOU.
 If they hitchhike into the house, you could be the next victim.

 You do NOT want your dog or yourself to fall victim to one of these diseases:

-If you find a tick (even if you use prevention), and notice any of the following symptoms, get to a veterinarian ASAP:
+If you find a tick (even if you use prevention) and notice any of the following symptoms, get to a veterinarian ASAP: